TsvetanG2/Multi-tenant-DocApp-with-independent-database-for-each-tenant-domain/README.md

 ## Features

-- **Appointments Management**
-  - Create, view, and manage appointments.
-  - Dashboard displaying all active, archived, and completed appointments.
-  - Prevents adding appointments for patients without existing records.

-- **Patient Records**
-  - Add, view, and manage patient records.
-  - Ensures each patient has a unique record within the tenant domain.
+- **Multi-tenancy:** Each tenant (organization or domain) has its own isolated database.
+- **Doctor Appointments:** Manage appointments with a calendar view and dashboard categorizing appointments into active, archived, and completed.
+- **Patient Records:** Maintain patient records, ensuring that only patients with existing records can be added to appointments.
+- **User Authentication and Authorization:** Secure user authentication and role-based access control (RBAC).
+- **RESTful API:** Exposes a RESTful API for integration with other services.
+- **Scalable and Extendable:** Built to accommodate growth and additional features.

 ## Repository Structure